telerik/maui-docs/controls/collectionview/load-on-demand/overview.md

 # .NET MAUI CollectionView Load Data on Demand

 The Load Data on Demand feature optimizes the performance of the Telerik UI for .NET MAUI CollectionView control when operating with a large amount of items.
-The load on demand functionality allows you to load incremental data&mdash;either by a Button (manual) or by scrolling towards end (automatic).
+The load-on-demand functionality allows you to load incremental data&mdash;either by a Button (manual) or by scrolling towards end (automatic).

 ## Configuration